History of Durrus and District: O'Donovans

 One of the O'Donovans of Clann Lochlainn received land in fee simple at Ardahill, Kilcrohane but there is now no trace of this residence.
 Another O'Donovan of Clann Cathail held land of Congreve, Mount Congreve near Waterford and their house was at Fort Lodge (O'Donovan's Cove) near Ahakista.
 In the eighteenth and nineteenth centuries families in West Cork and South Kerry such as the O'Donovans, the O'Leary, the O'Sullivans, the Sweeneys and McCarthys managed to acquire leasehold interests as middlemen and had close ties of marriage with each other.
-Richard O'Donovan of O'Donovan's Cove is listed in Pigot's Directory of 1824 but was at Fort Lodge in 1846, as recorded by Slater as well as being one of Co.
-Cork's property owners in 187? at Carrigboy.
+Richard O'Donovan of O'Donovan's Cove is listed in Pigot's Directory of 1824 but was at Fort Lodge in 1846, as recorded by Slater as well as being one of County Cork's property owners in 187? at Carrigboy.
 Daniel O'Donovan of Ahakista cottage (now demolished) was a Magistrate according to Slater in 1862.
 Tim O'Donovan was at O'Donovan's Cove according to Thoms, 1862.